spyren/Mecrisp-Cube/sdcard/man/CmsisRtos.md

 suspend    ( addr -- ior)       Force the task whose TCB is at addr to suspend operation indefinitely. !osThreadSuspend resume     ( addr -- ior)       Cause the task whose TCB is at addr to resume operation at the point at which it !osThreadResume
-                                was SUSPENDed (or where the task called STOP). halt       ( addr -- )          Cause the task whose TCB is at addr to cease operation permanently, but to remain instantiated.
+                                was SUSPENDed (or where the task called STOP). halt       ( addr -- )          Caution! not working yet.
+				Cause the task whose TCB is at addr to cease operation permanently, but to remain instantiated.
                                 The task may be reactivated (through start-task). kill       ( addr -- )          Cause the task whose TCB is at addr to cease operation and release all its TCB memory.